WordPress is a full-fledged content management system (CMS), and there are a couple of technical things to know about when you start using WordPress.

 Installing a plugin from the WordPress dashboard is the easiest way.
 If you know the name of the plugin, you can directly search from the dashboard and install it.

 Simply log into your WordPress dashboard and follow the instructions as follows:

 Step 1: Go to Plugins -> Add New

 Step 2: Find a plugin from the list or search for one.
 In our example we will install WP Super Cache Plugin – it helps speed up the WordPress site.

 Step 3: Click on the “Install Now” button.
 Wait for a few seconds until the orange icons stops spinning.

 Step 4: Click on “Active” button.

 Official plugins directory is not the only place to download plugins.
-There are plenty of premium plugins directories as well, for example CodeCanyon (Envato Market) offers more than 6000 paid plugins.
-Before following the steps listed below, you should already have a plugin downloaded to your computer.
+There are plenty of premium plugins directories as well, for example CodeCanyon (Envato Market) offers more than 7300 paid plugins.